create3000/x_ite/docs/_posts/components/Lighting/EnvironmentLight.md

 - The bound [NavigationInfo](/x_ite/components/navigation/navigationinfo/) controls whether the user headlight is enabled on/off.
 - [Wikipedia Cube mapping](https://en.wikipedia.org/wiki/Cube_mapping)

+## X_ITE

+- Any clear and sharp image should be added to *specularTexture*.
+The *diffuseTexture* should be a blurry image, but if not set, X_ITE will automatically generate this texture from the *specularTexture*.

 ## See Also

 - [X3D Specification of EnvironmentLight Node](https://www.web3d.org/documents/specifications/19775-1/V4.0/Part01/components/lighting.html#EnvironmentLight)